The Adventure Begins!

 San Francisco to San Diego

 Our home for the next few months would be Sun Harbor Marina in San Diego.
 This was an awesome place to have as our base for the short while that we had to wait for the Eastern Pacific hurricane season to end.
+San Diego was a great place to call home for a few months.

 And we were off to Mexico!
-Hurricane season wasnt quite officially over but it was the right time to get underway.
+Hurricane season wasn’t quite officially over but it was the right time to get underway.
 This was our first sailing adventure into a foreign country.

 From Baja to the Mainland